squinkylabs/SquinkyVCV/docs/ev3.md

 The output section has a column of three output level controls, one for each VCO.
 Then there are the three jack, one for each VCO output, and a mixed output.

+We have an informational article that talks more about aliasing.
+It shows you how to compare different modules using a spectrum analyzer.
+[Aliasing Story](./aliasing.md).

-If you would like some information on how we reduced the CPU usage of EvenVCO, you can [find them here](../docs/vco-optimization.md).
+If you would like some information on how we reduced the CPU usage of EvenVCO, you can [find it here](../docs/vco-optimization.md).